rixiobarrios/emergency-compliment/readme.md

 When you visit `"/:name"` (ie: `"localhost:YOURPORT/randy"`), the greeting should personalize itself to the provided name.
 There should still be a random compliment and background color.

-## Level 3: user submitted compliments
+## Bonus: user submitted compliments

 Allow a user to add to the list of compliments using a POST request.
 You can submit POST requests to the app using a form.